grauds/clematis.doc/docs/web-applications-security/keycloak-https.md

 ## Install Nginx In The Keycloak LXC

-Given Keycloak LXC is running in the Proxmox environment, it is easy to install nginx from Debian repositories:
+Given Keycloak LXC is running in the Proxmox environment, it is easy to install Nginx from Debian repositories:

 ````bash